wesleyZero/Z_Factors_UCSB-ChE/README.md

-# 'Z-Factors' Senior chemical engineering laborary.
-ChE 180A.
+# 'Z-Factors' Chemical Engineering Laboratory.
+# ChE 180A at UC Santa Barbara
 UCSB's Chemical Engineering 180A Lab: 'Z-Factors'.
 Data plotted in python, report written in LATEX.

 ## What is a 'z-factor?'